-8 Awkward Moments Guys Had With Girls They Liked That'll Definitely Make You Cringe
+Guys Reveal Their Most Awkward Moments With Girls They Liked & You'll Definitely Cringe

 If I could describe my flirting style in one word and one word only, it would be "awkward."
 You see, I am many things.
 Funny?
 Sure!
 Weird?
 You bet!
 Cute?
 According to some, yes!
 The one thing I'm most definitely not?
 Sexy.
 And no, I don't mean it in a pitiful, feel-bad-for-me sort of way.
 I just mean I don't have that kind of sexiness that makes people successful flirts.
 But it turns out I'm not the only one.
 One recent Reddit thread highlighted the awkward moments guys had with girls they liked, and these stories will make you feel like the Michael Jordan of getting your flirt on.